k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 ### TDM Web Services

 Deploy all TDM Web Services (APIs) to the Fabric project.
-These Web Services are invoked by the TDM Portal application, and they constitute of the back-end layer of the TDM Portal application.
+These Web Services are invoked by the TDM self-service application and form its back-end layer.

-As the TDM categories contain the product's Web Services, it is recommended to add the project's Web Services into separate categories, which would simplify the TDM version upgrading.
+Since TDM categories contain the product's Web Services, it is recommended to add the project's Web Services into separate categories, which would simplify TDM version upgrading.

 ### Generic TDM Interfaces